whit3st/curriculum-vitae/README.md

 While making this projects, I made it possible to add custom themes.
 Default theme is created by me in `/src/data/themes.ts` file and also I created two other themes as well.

+##### How to add you picture

+- I used GitHub profile picture in the demo.
+Picture has to be a link and public.
+You should paste the URL in `/src/data/data.json` under `basics -> image`

 ##### How to create a theme

 If you want to create your own theme, I have a few suggestions.